 For many people the most pleasurable aspect of Paraguay is it’s countryside.
 Living there can be a very enjoyable thing to do.

-That said that in common with Paraguay more generally it is not to everyone’s taste.
+That said in common with Paraguay more generally it is not to everyone’s taste.
 Everything seems to happen more slowly, many things don’t work quite as they should and it is on the whole still quite undeveloped.

-However if you can see the charm and character that such things give to a place and are of an adaptable and flexible nature then the Paraguayan countryside may be somewhere that at the very least you investigate.
+However if you can see the charm and character that such things give to a place and are of an adaptable and flexible nature then the Paraguayan countryside may be somewhere that at the very least you should investigate.

-A better way to see and appreciate Paraguay is to be in one of the country towns.
-There are a lot of nice towns within a couple of hours of Asuncion.
+There are a lot of nice towns within a couple of hours travelling time of Asuncion.
 They are all surrounded by countryside, which they tend to serve.
-An advantage of being in a country town is that it is possible to live without owning your own transport.
-Stores will be within walking distance and buses available for heading further afield.
+Advantages of being in a country town include having all you need day to day within walking distance, a slower pace of life and being surrounded by large areas of green countryside.

 There is no reason to live far from a town with most being surrounded by green countryside.
 Unless the aim is to be living off grid it makes sense to be just a short trip away from a town and it’s stores.